When is Flea Season: Map by State

 Consult with your veterinarian

 Not every dog or cat responds the same to preventative medication.
-Check with your vet if you're unsure of the right flea treatment for your pet.
+Check with your vet if you're unsure of the right flea treatment to prevent fleas from biting your pet.

 Monitor your pet's health